 Spectacular colonies of carmine bee-eaters are common along the banks of the River Dungu and clouds of cattle egret can be seen circling over the large herds of buffalo.

-Garamba’s elephant are being poached at an alarming rate and the park is experiencing a negative population growth.
-In addition, the Kordofan giraffe is critically endangered, with only 47 remaining in the DRC.
+Prior to 2005 Garamba’s elephants were being poached at an alarming rate and the park was experiencing a negative population growth.
+However, by 2019 poaching had decreased by 90% and the population has since stabilised.
+In addition, the Kordofan giraffe subspecies is critically endangered, with only 48 remaining in the park and the entirety of the DRC.

 For a long time, research and monitoring in Garamba concentrated mainly on the population dynamics of the northern white rhino and, to a lesser extent, elephant and giraffe.
-However, these operations were halted in February 2005 when expatriate staff from a previous project left the park.
+However, these operations were halted in February 2005 when a previous project stopped operating in the park.
 As a result, what was known about the wildlife populations became increasingly outdated.
 Since then, Garamba has embarked on several monitoring programmes, fitting tracking devices to giraffe and elephant to learn more about their movements.
-In May 2017 we successfully collared 39 elephants, one of the largest elephant collaring exercises done to date, fulfilling an important objective in the monitoring and conservation programme of key species.
-These additional individuals bring the total of collared elephants in the park to 54, which are being effectively tracked.
+In 2019, two elephants were successfully fitted with refurbished GPS tracking collars, taking the total number of elephants collared to 45.
+Several Kordofan giraffes have also been fitted with tracking devices.
+Their close monitoring enabled the team to record six new juveniles in 2018, a vitally important increase in this small population.

 Sign up to be the first to hear #GoodNews happening around African Parks.×